-Also bear in mind that developers want to sell all the new homes they have built on their site.
+Bear in mind that developers want to sell all the new homes they have built on their site as soon as possible.

-If you are having problems talking the sale price down or getting more money for your existing property, focus elsewhere.
+If you are having problems talking the sale price down or getting more money for your existing property, consider looking elsewhere.

 A good alternative to part exchange

 A good alternative is to find the right property buying company.
-While there are many of these businesses on the market, not all offer the same guarantees, quality and service.
+While there are many of these businesses around, not all offer the same guarantees, quality and service.

-If you want to sell fast and avoid negotiating with a housing developer, National Property Buyers can help as a regulated house buying company.
+If you want to sell fast and avoid negotiating with a housing developer, National Property Buyers can help as a professional house buying company.

 During this time, we have demonstrated a commitment to customer service.
 If you sell to us, we deliver on our promises every time.
-Nor do we make false promises.
+We don’t make false promises.

 Instead, we ensure you are kept fully informed throughout the sale all the way to your completion.
 We put the extra effort in, so when you decide to sell to us, it is as stress-free as possible.